 The asset management market

-Asset management is considered highly attractive as the (regulatory) capital requirements are negligible.
-It is also currently one of the most profitable markets, especially in the financial services industry, with a high operating margin of 37 percent compared to only 34 percent in banking or 4 percent in insurance, for example.
-The industry is also growing rapidly – by a stable 14 percent per year over the past half decade.
+The asset management industry is growing rapidly – by a stable 14 percent per year over the past half decade.
 Global megatrends are driving this upward trajectory, such as the expanding middle class, the shift from deposits to financial assets, increasing life expectancy and growing urbanisation.

 However, the industry’s enviable profit levels are facing increased pressure.
 There is downward pressure on fees due to weak investment performance, greater transparency, for example through investment consultants and regulatory initiatives, and the ongoing success of passive investments.
 There is upward pressure on costs due to the need to keep up with new regulations, the process of digital transformation and the increasing demands of tomorrow’s clients.